lnfernux/lnfernux.github.io/_posts/2023-06-02-MicrosoftSentinel-AzureFunctionDataConnectorsTimeout.md

 1. Modify the `functionTimeout` in the `host.json` [file](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json#functiontimeout)
 2. Add the `AzureFunctionsJobHost__functionTimeout` app setting in the configuration of the function in the Azure Portal

-Please note that trying to extend the timeout beyond the maximum will result in an error.
-This does not really apply to the premium or dedicated plans, but will apply to the consumption plan.
+* Please note that trying to extend the timeout beyond the maximum will not work.
+This does not really apply to the premium or dedicated plans, but will apply to the consumption plan. *

 ## host.json